AppDaemon/appdaemon/docs/INSTALL.rst

 To add an initial test app to match the configuration above, we need to first create an ``apps`` subdirectory under the conf directory.
-Then create a file in the apps directory called ``hello.py``, and paste the followinginto it using your favorite text editor:
+Then create a file in the apps directory called ``hello.py``, and paste the following into it using your favorite text editor:

 .. code:: python